CBD legal – Is cannabidiol legal in Germany and Europe?

 - No health claims are made

-The marketplace policies of Amazon, eBay, or Google Ads partly prohibit the sale or advertising – regardless of the national legal situation.
+Marketplace policies of Amazon, eBay, or Google Ads partially prohibit the sale or advertising – regardless of national legislation.

-What are the consequences of violations against the CBD laws?
+What are the consequences of violating the CBD laws?

 Possible consequences:

-- Criminal consequences, if the THC content is exceeded
+- criminal consequences, if THC content is exceeded

-Consumers are at undeclared products legally not at risk, but dealers are.
+Consumers are at risk with undeclared products legally not at risk, but sellers are.

 Is CBD allowed in road traffic?

-Yes, CBD is basically not a problem when driving, as it does not have psychoactive effects.
+Yes, CBD is generally not a problem when driving, as it is not psychoactive.
 However:

 - CBD products with residual THC can lead to false-positive results cause